Compile page of Visual Studio project properties (traditional Synergy)

-Use the Compile page of the Visual Studio Project Designer to specify compile settings for a traditional Synergy project.
+Use the Compile page of project properties in Visual Studio to specify compile settings for a traditional Synergy project.

-To access this page, select a project node in Solution Explorer, and then select Project > Properties.
-In Project Designer, select the Compile tab.
+To access this page, select a project node in Solution Explorer, select Project > Properties from the Visual Studio menu, and then select the Compile tab.

 This non-editable area of the page displays traditional Synergy compiler options that correspond to settings selected on this page.

 Set the warning level (-W)

 Select this option and select one of the following to control warnings:

 |1||Display severe warnings.|

 |2||Display level 1 warnings plus certain less severe warnings, such as warnings about hiding class members.|

 |3||Display level 2 warnings plus certain less severe warnings, such as warnings about expressions that always evaluate to true or false.|